jocades/libaoc/README.md

 ```

 If the day or year is omitted, it will be derived from the current directory's
 structure.
-If the puzzle's part is omitted, it will smartly choose the correct
+If the puzzle's part is omitted, it will smartly be chosen from the
-one.
+puzzle state.
 Almost all commands can be shortened in this way.

 ```sh
 pwd